Skip to main content

 Japan:

-Fugu (pufferfish) should only be eaten when prepared by licensed chefs - Fugu contains deadly toxins and must be properly prepared by licensed, trained chefs.
-Only eat at reputable, licensed restaurants.
+Fugu (pufferfish) should only be eaten when prepared by licensed chefs - Fugu carries deadly toxins and has to be prepared by a licensed, trained chef.
+Eat it only at reputable, licensed restaurants.

 VI